What's in this guide

 Sign up for a platform with a free tier (like Ellty), upload your documents, organize them into sections (company overview, financials, legal, product), create a trackable link, and share it with your target audience.
 The whole setup can take under an hour if your documents are already prepared.
 Alternatively, you can structure a Google Drive folder as a basic data room, though you won't get any tracking.

-For early-stage M&A (acquisitions under $25M), Ellty Data Room or Data Room Plus plan handles the core requirements - NDA gating, watermarking, audit logs, granular permissions.
+For early-stage M&A (acquisitions under $25M), Ellty Data Room or Data Room Plus plan handles the core requirements such as NDA gating, watermarking, audit logs, granular permissions.
 For larger, complex transactions with multiple bidders and legal teams, enterprise platforms like Intralinks or Datasite are more appropriate.
 Match the tool to the scale of the deal.

 Dropbox can store and share files, but it doesn't function as a true data room.
 There's no viewer analytics, no NDA gating, no audit log, and no way to prevent link forwarding.
-It's fine for casual file sharing, but you shouldn't use it for a formal fundraising process or M&A diligence where you need to know who's accessing what.
+It's fine for casual file sharing, but you shouldn't use it for a formal process or M&A diligence where you need to know who's accessing what.

-Create a top-level folder, build subfolders for each section (financials, legal, product, etc.), upload PDFs of your documents, set sharing permissions to "Viewer" for each specific person, and share the relevant subfolders - not the root folder.
+Create a top-level folder, build subfolders for each section (financials, legal, product, etc.), upload PDFs of your documents, set sharing permissions to "Viewer" for each specific person, and share the relevant subfolders, not the root folder.
 Disable download where possible.
-The main limitation is that Google Drive has no document analytics - you won't know who opened what or when.
+The main limitation is that Google Drive has no document analytics, you won't know who opened what or when.

 Legacy VDR platforms were built for investment banks and law firms running billion-dollar deals.
 Those clients need compliance, dedicated support, and audit trails - and they can afford to pay for it.
 Pricing was set for that market.
-Newer platforms have come in at much lower price points for startup use cases, but the enterprise-tier tools haven't dropped their prices significantly.
+Newer platforms have come in at much lower price points for most use cases, but the enterprise-tier tools haven't dropped their prices significantly.

 A shared folder (Dropbox, Google Drive) stores and shares files.
 A data room adds access controls, viewer analytics, NDA gating, expiring links, watermarks, and audit logs.
 The key practical difference: with a data room, you know exactly who accessed your documents and when.
 With a shared folder, you have no idea.